fanart-tv/fanartwiki/docs/General/why denied.md

 # __Why Your Atwork May be Denied__
 Use this reference to help identify issues, and find resources to help fix them.

-!!! info
+???+ tip "Tip"
-    Hover over the images to see a version that would pass moderation Click an image to see the original image where apropriate.
+    Hover over the images to see a version that would pass moderation.

+    Click on an image to see the original image where apropriate.
 (Not all examples will have an original image)

 <div id="denied-table" markdown>